-The Company follows the Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standards ("SFAS") No. 97, Accounting and Reporting by Insurance Enterprises for Certain Long-Duration Contracts and for Realized Gains and Losses from the Sale of Investments, guidance on the amortization of deferred acquisition costs.
+The Company follows SFAS No. 97, Accounting and Reporting by Insurance Enterprises for Certain Long-Duration Contracts and for Realized Gains and Losses from the Sale of Investments, guidance on the amortization of deferred acquisition costs.
 Amortization of these costs relating to each underwriting year is charged against revenue over time in accordance with the expected pattern of risk emergence.

 The Company reviews all assumptions underlying DAC and tests DAC for recoverability annually.
 All the policies written by the Company are single premium.
 If the balance of unearned premiums plus interest, is less than the current estimate of future losses and expenses (including any unamortized DAC), a charge to income is recorded for additional DAC amortization.
-For the years ended December 31, 2007, 2006 and 2005, no charges to income were recorded as a result of DAC recoverability testing.
+For the years ended December 31, 2008, 2007 and 2006, no charges to income were recorded as a result of DAC recoverability testing.

-Notes to Consolidated Financial Statements Years Ended December 31, 2007, 2006 and 2005 g) Goodwill
+Notes to Consolidated Financial Statements Years Ended December 31, 2008, 2007 and 2006 h) Goodwill

 Goodwill is not amortized but is tested for impairment at least annually using a fair value approach, which requires the use of estimates and judgment at the reporting unit level.
 The Company's single operating segment is also the reporting unit for goodwill impairment testing.
 An impairment charge is recognized for any amount by which the carrying amount of a reporting unit's goodwill exceeds its fair value.
 Discounted cash flows are used to establish fair values.
-For the years ended December 31, 2007, 2006 and 2005, no charges were recorded as a result of goodwill impairment testing.
+For the years ended December 31, 2008, 2007 and 2006, no charges were recorded as a result of goodwill impairment testing.

-h) Intangible Assets
+i) Intangible Assets